jerrytqz/fortress/README.md

 # fortress
-Django API and database for [jerrytq.com](https://jerrytq.com) and its subdomains
+Django REST API and database for [jerrytq.com](https://jerrytq.com) and its subdomains